 - Shared responsibility: Learning and development is a responsibility shared by the Organization, its managers and each individual staff member.
 Learning opportunities are made available to staff at all levels.

-Managers are required to agree on learning and development plans with individual staff members in the context of ongoing performance management.
+- Learning Plans: Managers are required to agree on learning and development plans with individual staff members in the context of ongoing performance management.
 Plans should be based on job requirements and a staff member’s career aspirations.
 Every staff member should undertake at least five days of learning activities each year.
 Learning can take the form of courses, online options, special assignments, on-the-job training, coaching and mentoring.